BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - test driven design (TDD),
 - etc.

-The type definitions, the class hierarchy and the design process is a crucial part of the application and has more workload than all other components.
+The type definitions, the class hierarchy and the design process is a crucial part of the application and has a significant workload.
 Besides, the software design needs qualified software engineers.
 A plugin approach assuming an empty framework to be extended by the client plugins would fail as it pushes too much pressure on the client.